pachyderm/docs/content/latest/reference/supported-releases.md

 ---
 # metadata #
-title:  Pachyderm Supported Releases & Features
+title:  MLDM Supported Releases & Features
-description: Check which versions of Pachyderm are actively supported using this guide.
+description: Check which versions of MLDM are actively supported using this guide.
 date:
 # taxonomy #
 tags: